iqnupe/terraform-null-label/README.md

 ### Defaults

-Cloud Posse Terraform modules share a common `context` object that is meant to be passed from module to module.
+All these custom Terraform modules share a common `context` object that is meant to be passed from module to module.
 The context object is a single object that contains all the input values for `terraform-null-label`.
 However, each input value can also be specified individually by name as a standard Terraform variable, and the value of those variables, when set to something other than `null`, will override the value